 Regulators welcome improvement introduced by TSOs in the OSBB methodology, but outlined there are still some room for improvement regarding the following aspects, on which Regulators asked TSOs to provide some information in the current meeting:

-Treatment of renominations when the buy-back procedure is launched.
+Treatment of renominations: when the buy-back procedure is launched.

 TSOs explained than the main objective of restricting renomination rights is avoiding manipulation by shippers, which may have interest in trigger the buy-back mechanism.
 They explained that in Spain, CNMC’s Circular 1/2013 blocks renominations upwards, and indicated that blocking renominations downwards aims at preventing TSOs from buying back more capacity than necessary.